Understanding Value of Equity Markets

 SENSEX PE Chart

-In above chart Blue Bars are showing Sensex PE (right hand axis) from 1999 till date – March 2000 it reached to 30 & then came back to 13 in Jan 2002.
-In 2007 it was again closed to 29 & in starting of 2009 it went close to 10 (a time that was missed by maximum investors & even so called experts).
+In the above chart Blue Bars are showing Sensex PE (right-hand axis) from 1999 till date – March 2000 it reached to 30 & then came back to 13 in Jan 2002.
+In 2007 it was again closed to 29 & in starting of 2009 it went close to 10 (a time that was missed by maximum investors & even so-called experts).
 Average Sensex PE from 1990 to 2010 remained close to 18.
-Current Sensex PE is close to 24.15(when market touched 21000).
-Blue Dotted Line shows the real movement on Sensex (left hand axis).
-As we have seen that average PE in India was close to 18 so green ribbon(line) shows if market would have remained close to that PE.
+Current Sensex PE is close to 24.15(when the market touched 21000).
+Blue Dotted Line shows the real movement on Sensex (left-hand axis).
+As we have seen that average PE in India was close to 18 so the green ribbon(line) shows if the market would have remained close to that PE.
 Red ribbon shows undervaluation (14 PE) & Purple ribbon overvaluation or stretched valuation.
-Currently it’s above purple ribbon (stretched valuation) but that doesn’t mean it should have to fall now – we have already seen that in 2000 & 2007 it was close to 30 & in 1994 it even touched 50 before it came down.
+Currently, it’s above purple ribbon (stretched valuation) but that doesn’t mean it should have to fall now – we have already seen that in 2000 & 2007 it was close to 30 & in 1994 it even touched 50 before it came down.
 Nobody can time market this article is there is to share the concept.

 Don’t do this mistake (Click on the Cartoon to enlarge) 🙁